Glenn Doughty: Shake and Bake Family Fun Center

-On March 23, 2018 Mayor Cathy Pugh and Glenn Doughty joined together with state dignitaries and citizens from the Upton neighborhood celebrated the grand reopening of Shake and Bake.
+On March 23, 2018 Mayor Cathy Pugh and Doughty joined together with state dignitaries and citizens from the Upton neighborhood celebrated the grand reopening of Shake and Bake.
 The theme was "The Bake is Back".
 The city of Baltimore and the state of Maryland committed nearly $5 million in new funding to upgrade the center.
-The 17,000 sq. ft.
-Roller rink is considered by many to be the best in the nation.

-Later years
+Personal life

-In 1985 Doughty moved with his family to St. Louis, Missouri.
+In 1985, Doughty moved with his family to St. Louis, Missouri.
 He co-founded a company called Takeoff Video Educational Excellence.
 The company produced videos designed to show positive multicultural role models for use in schools.
 In 1994, Takeoff was reorganized as Career Information Training Network.
 Doughty is the company's CEO.

+In 1972 Glenn married Janice "Jay" Woods.
+They have two children Derek and Nikedra and were married for 33 years before Jay died in 2005.
+In 2013 Glenn met Jody Auletta.
+Jody died in March 2023.
+Glenn is retired and still resides in St. Louis.